-Prerequisite: Placement by assessment or grade of 'C' or higher in MAT 130
+Prerequisite: Placement by assessment or either MAT 129 or MAT 130 or MAT 140 with a grade of 'C' or higher; also 1 yr high school geometry or MAT 009

 This course covers mathematical analysis of polynomial calculus with applications to business and social sciences.
 It includes the mathematics of finance, techniques and applications of differentiation and integration, optimization theory and area.
 Graphing calculator required.
-Ask instructor for calculator recommendation.